dasanchez/hellocpp/Web Servers and APIs using C++/Chapter_4/4-Data-Access.md

 ```
 - Go to `localhost:8081/contacts` in a browser, the contacts table will be displayed using the bulma style.
 - Go to `localhost:8081/contacts/[email from contact list]`, the contact info will be displayed in raw text form.

+## Challenge

+- Create an HTML page named `contact.html` in the `public` folder.
+- Modify the contact route in `main.cpp` to use `contact.html`
+- Use Mustache to render the contact data.
+- Use Bulma to style the page.